RCC0149/ANA610/README.md

 This repository contains coursework completed for **ANA 610: Data Management for Analytics**, a graduate-level course focused on the **end-to-end preparation of data for analytical and machine learning projects** using SAS and R Studio.

-The course emphasized that effective analytics depend on **data quality, structure, and integrity**, with hands-on work covering the full data management lifecycle—from acquisition through feature readiness.
+The course emphasized that effective analytics depend on **data quality, structure, and integrity**, with hands-on work covering the full data management lifecycle from acquisition through feature readiness.

 ### Topics and skills developed include: